Vencord/Installer/README.md

 sh -c "$(curl -sS https://raw.githubusercontent.com/Vendicated/VencordInstaller/main/install.sh)"
 ```

-### MacOs
+### MacOS

-Download the latest [MacOs build](https://github.com/Vencord/Installer/releases/latest/download/VencordInstaller.MacOS.zip), unzip it, and run `VencordInstaller.app`
+Download the latest [MacOS build](https://github.com/Vencord/Installer/releases/latest/download/VencordInstaller.MacOS.zip), unzip it, and run `VencordInstaller.app`

-If you get a `VencordInstaller can't be opened` warning, right-click `VencordInstaller.app` and click open.
+If you get a `“VencordInstaller” cannot be opened because the developer cannot be verified.` warning, open Terminal or iTerm then run the following command:

+`ssxattr -d com.apple.quarantine /Users/USERNAME/PATH/VencordInstaller.app`

+Of course, you have to change the path with the correct one.

 This warning shows because the app isn't signed since I'm not willing to pay 100 bucks a year for an Apple Developer license.